1884 Southern Rugby Union season: Rule changes

 The Sydney Rugby Premiership was still in its infancy in 1884 with many aspects of the championship undeveloped.
 It was the second year that the Gardiner Challenge Cup was to be given to the winner of the Premiership.
-As per the previous year, a committee was setup to organise the competition for the Cup.
+As per the previous year, a committee was set up to organise the competition for the Cup.
 Their task was to arrange the contests and determine the conditions that the Cup would be awarded.
 However, the matches were rather sporadic with games intermingled between those against Junior Clubs and Country Clubs.
 Supporters of the game questioned the arrangement of matches and suggested organising rounds with a concluding final.
 The first games between Senior teams for the Cup were held on 21 June despite many of the clubs having played games since early May against Junior teams.
 The premiership was again decided by the committee at the conclusion of the season.

 Season summary

 The Wallaroo Football Club began their Cup matches with a string of victories.
 It wasn't until they met Sydney University in a return match that the Wallaroos lost their first game.
 Unfortunately, they then lost against both Redfern and Burwood in close matches.
 Against the 'Varsity, Wallaroo had won one game and had lost the second.
 This was the same against Burwood.
 Across the entire season, the Club played 15 games, winning 11 of them.
 Eight of these games were against Senior Clubs with Wallaroo victorious in 5 of them.

 The Sydney University Football Club finished the Cup games strong, winning three out of the last four games.
 Over the season, the 'Varsity played 15 games and won 11.
 In the Cup matches, the Club played 8 games against the Senior Clubs, winning 5.
 The 'Varsity lost against Wallaroo and Burwood but were able to reverse the result against Wallaroo in a return match later in the season.
 A return match against the Burwood Club saw the game end in controversy when a try was awarded near the end of the game.
 The first umpire for the game declared no try as time had ended, while the second umpire indicated that time was still available.
 The matter was passed on to the Union who declared the game as unfinished and therefore no result.

 The Burwood Football Club enjoyed a successful season.
 The team played 13 matches, winning 11 of them and losing only 1.
 Against the Senior Clubs, Burwood played 7 games and won 5.
 Their only loss all season was against Wallaroo, whom they beat later in the year.
 After defeating University in their first matchup, their second match ended in controversy and was eventually declared "no result".
-This decision by the Union gave the Club the Premiership and the Gardiner Challenge Cup.
+This decision by the Union gave the club the Premiership and the Gardiner Challenge Cup.
 During their matches, Burwood only had 9 points scored against them, indicating their strength in defence.